Managing Meraki with Cisco Security Cloud Control

 Onboard Meraki MX Devices

-Meraki Layer 3 Rules and CDO
+Meraki Layer 3 Rules and Security Cloud Control

 Objects